-Internal evaluation (50 marks) will be based on students' performance such as a minimum of 4consultations with the Guide in a satisfactory manner, meeting the deadlines, academic language of the report, research skills employed.
-External evaluation (50 marks) will be based on the Viva-voce and the overall quality of the thesis.
+Internal evaluation (50% weightage) will be based on students' performance such as a minimum of 4 consultations with the Guide in a satisfactory manner, meeting the deadlines, academic language of the report, research skills employed.
+External evaluation (50% weightage) will be based on the Viva- voce and the overall quality of the thesis.